 Take breaks together

-Ben Waber, the co-founder and president of Sociometric Solutions, told Phys.org that changes like this can produce, on average, a 20 percent rise in employee satisfaction and productivity, as well as a similar decrease in turnover.
+Ben Waber, the co-founder and president of Humanyze, told Phys.org that changes like this can produce, on average, a 20 percent boost in employee satisfaction and productivity as well as a similar decrease in turnover.